Posted December 20, 2017

 Couple of things to keep in mind- we make very little profits on payroll processing… we offer it as a convenience to our clients.
 One throat to choke with a single call can be reassuring but if you want to run your payroll, go for it!.
 And… the benefit of the Watson CPA Group preparing both tax returns is that we slide things around depending on income limitations, phaseouts, alternative minimum tax (AMT), etc. Having our arms around both can yield some good tax savings!

 Some more things to consider- Since only a partial year remains, our usual annual fee is pro-rated to not charge you for services you didn’t use (like payroll and consultation).
-However, a large chunk of our annual fee is tax preparation which is typically a fixed amount of $1,200 (both corporate and personal).
+However, a large chunk of our annual fee is tax preparation which is typically a fixed amount of $1,300 (both corporate and personal).
 Whether we onboard you in January, July or December, we have to prepare a full year tax return.
-This increases the monthly fee for the remaining months of 2017 but the monthly fee will later decrease in January of 2018 to reflect the amounts above.
+This increases the monthly fee for the remaining months of 2018 but the monthly fee will later decrease in January of 2019 to reflect the amounts above.
+Yeah, we make it sound like 2019 is just around the corner.

 The button below links to our Periodic Business Review (PBR) Agenda.
 We use this throughout the year as a checklist for our business clients.
 We can also use it for any type of business consultation.